Why is a Business Continuity Plan important?

 An important way to assess the impact of your Business Continuity Plan is to periodically analyse it.
 Here are some areas that you should keep in mind when assessing the impact of your business continuity management plan:

-- Identify key business areas: Focusing on crucial business segments.
+- Identify key business areas: Focusing on crucial business segments that may rely on external funding like an MSME loan during disruptions.

 - Evaluate Financial Impact: Assessing the financial implications of disruptions.